adiooooos/AAP_Starter_Pack_For_Playbooks/13_NFS_server_config/README.md

-## Scenario 15 – NFS Server Deployment and Configuration
+## NFS Server Deployment and Configuration

 This playbook is part of the AAP Starter Pack and demonstrates how to deploy a simple, production‑ready NFS server on RHEL/CentOS 7/8/9 using Ansible Automation Platform best practices.
 It focuses on clarity and safety: minimal variables, strong input validation, idempotent tasks, and explicit debug output after each functional step.